 1. You’re pitching an idea they’ve already covered

-This seems like a really obvious point, but you need to make sure you are familiar with the content that the publication has recently covered.
+This may seem really obvious, but make sure you are familiar with the content that the publication has recently covered.

-This can be tricky if it’s a print publication that doesn’t put all its content online, but if the magazine or newspaper digitises lots of its content, then there’s an easy way to search their archives using Google site search.
+This can be tricky if it’s a print publication that doesn’t put all its content online.

-I know that I’m not the only one who has used the search panel on a publication’s website and assumed that it covers all their content.
+And I know I’m not the only one who has used the search panel on a publication’s website and assumed that it covers all their content.

 I’ve also assumed that searching in Google with the publication’s name and the topic will capture all the results.